ghurault/HuraultMisc/README.md

 library(HuraultMisc)
 ```

-The list of available functions and their documentation can be accessed with:
+The list of available functions and their documentation can be accessed from:

 ``` r
 help(package = HuraultMisc)